acarlyle/acarlyle.github.io/_posts/2017-04-27-davies-jump.md

 ## Up, up, and up you'll go, where will you stop - Dr. Finlayson - no!!!

 ***Davies Jump*** is a endless jumper designed for the GBA.
 It stars the infamous Professor Davies as he ascends into space all while trying to avoid the clutches of Dr. Finlayson, a floating space rock.
-It isn't too bad to set up if you follow the instructions on the [repository](https://github.com/acarlyle/davies-jump) page.
+It isn't difficult to set up if you follow the instructions on the [repository](https://github.com/acarlyle/davies-jump) page.

 ## The Project